Magyartanulas/magyartanulas.github.io/word_order.md

 * ***I*** didn't give the book to her. - (Someone else gave the book to her.)
 * I ***didn't*** give the book to her. - (No meaning changed.)
 * I didn't ***give*** the book to her. - (I could have sold the book to her.)
-* I didn't give the ***book*** to her. - (I gave her somethin else.)
+* I didn't give the ***book*** to her. - (I gave her something else.)
 * I didn't give the book to ***her***. - (I gave the book to someone else.)

 Because English generally a rigid word order, emphasis only happens through stressing words.

 Hungarian is a topic-prominent language.
-The topic (what the sentence is about) is placed at the beginning of the
+The topic (what the sentence is about) is placed at the beginning of the sentence, and the rest of the sentence talks about this topic.

-~~In Hungarian, the location of the topic in the sentence .
-As a rule of thumb, emphasised words (the topic) go before those that are not.~~
+So because the case system in Hungarian frees up the word order, the emphasis now becomes based upon word order.
+The topic goes first, and the thing that is to be emphasised goes before the verb.

+* Tegnap a matek vizsgám volt. - (Yesterday I had my *maths exam*.)
+  - Topic: Tegnap
+  - Emphasis: a matek vizsgám

+Because the emphasis is on `a matek vizsgám`, this sentence could work as a response to `Tegnap milyen vizsgád volt?`.
+The topic of conversation would be *when was it* with the emphasis on `what kind of exam?`.
+With word order, **the answer reflects the question**.

+*Barnabás: Mit szoktál reggelizni?* - (What do you usually have for breakfast?)

+*Alex: Csak két szendvicset szoktam.* - (Usually just two sandwiches.)

+* Topic + Emphasis: Mit?
+Két szendvicset

+### Questions

 ### Negation